aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 The `data_export` tool call goes to an endpoint the attacker controls.
 Every customer record the agent touches during its operational lifetime gets forwarded.

 The attack persists as long as the MCP server remains installed.
-No exploit.
-No code vulnerability.
 The model did exactly what it was instructed to do.
 The instruction came from an attacker.

 ---

 ## Why your security team missed this

 Traditional security tooling looks for three categories of threat: malicious code, known vulnerabilities, and suspicious network behavior.
 Tool descriptions are none of those.
 They are natural language.
-Your SAST scanner doesn't read them for adversarial intent.
-Your malware scanner doesn't flag them.
-Your WAF doesn't inspect them.
+Your SAST scanner does not read them for adversarial intent.
+Your malware scanner does not flag them.
+Your WAF does not inspect them.

 The attack exists entirely at the semantic layer.
-Text a human reviewer could have caught, but automated tooling has no mechanism to analyze.
+A human reviewer could have caught this.
+Automated tooling has no mechanism to analyze it.

 The deeper issue is structural.
 This attack crosses four architectural layers of the stack simultaneously: